 My tree of life

 is rooted in gratitude for the gifts I’ve been given of health, love, encouragement, appreciation, expectations, education and support that have nurtured my lifelong love of learning – the perpetual student.
 Many branches have emerged from that grounding, always enriched by friends and family – children, grandchildren, and a marriage of twenty years.

-Somewhere in there the specialized study of forgiveness sprouted, culminating in local workshops and two books intended to help people make decisions about whether and how to forgive.As the end of the academic years approached at SCSU, another branch developed — thirty-six years and counting of private practice in Connecticut and currently in Chaska, Minnesota, with an emphasis on Growth Counseling for Healthy Adults.
+sprouting specialized study of forgiveness, culminating in local workshops and two books intended to help people make decisions about whether and how to forgive.
+At the same time, another branch developed — thirty-six years and counting of private practice in Connecticut and Minnesota, with an emphasis on Growth Counseling for Healthy Adults.

 Never quite willing to give up teaching, I enjoyed seven years at the Alfred Adler Graduate School in Minnesota with a focus on developmental psychology.

 In the meantime, all my interests came together in the fictional story of the wife of biblical Job (Mrs. Job and its slightly edited and revised version Figs & Pomegranates & Special Cheeses).
 But the roots of the tree weren’t yet satisfied.
 With my accident on April 15, 2015 (described elsewhere on this website) my life was modified as I became neurotic about driving and gave it up, ultimately moving to the newly completed Waters of Excelsior in December, 2018, already working on My Father’s House which had become so long that my

 focus had to be on cutting it back to publishable size.
 Without the car I had the good fortune to meet Nick Spooner, a private limo driver, who was usually available for hire if I just made plans far enough ahead of time, a bit like driving Miss Daisy, I guess.
 I think we both enjoyed our rides together.